 If your photos have names, or are in folders with names, those names are searchable.
 But Google Photos goes further by using an algorithm to identify things in your pictures even if they aren’t named.
 A search for “cat” brought up hundreds of photos of both our current cat and our two previous cats.The search feature gives you several options to find your photos and videos.

 The places category is based on location data in the photos themselves.
 If you don’t have location data turned on, Google will still try to figure out where a photo is taken and put it in your places file.
-Somewhere like Cinderella’s Castle at DisneyWorld is going to be easy for the system to identify, for example.
+Somewhere like Cinderella’s Castle at DisneyWorld or Times Square in New York would be easy for the system to identify, for example.

 The “things” category is a sort of hodgepodge, and isn’t totally accurate, but can be helpful if you only want photos with the Christmas ornaments, for example, and don’t want to sort through every picture you’ve ever taken at Christmas to find them.